 SURS does not use any criteria that would be considered a barrier to an emerging or diverseowned manager such as a minimum number of years in business or a minimum level of assets under management.
-If an emerging or diverse-owned investment manager meets the criteria established for a specific search, then that investment manager shall receive an invitation by the Board or Investment Committee to present his or her firm for final consideration of a contract.
-If multiple MWDBE investment managers meet the criteria of the search, the internal investment staff may choose the most qualified firm(s) to present to the Board or Investment Committee.
+If an emerging or diverse-owned investment manager meets the criteria established for a specific search, then that investment manager shall receive an invitation by the Board and Investment team to present his or her firm for final consideration of a contract.
+If multiple MWDBE investment managers meet the criteria of the search, the internal investment staff may choose the most qualified firm(s) to present to the Board of Trustees.